jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

 	- Recording write time (AdvancedMXAgent method only)
 	- Loaded jar paths (AdvancedMXAgent method only)
-	- Loaded Java modules (AdvancedMXAgent method only) In addition, it permits to collect process and thread data as well as applicative events published through the Jeyzer MX interface :
+	- Loaded Java modules (AdvancedMXAgent method only)
+	- JVM flags (AdvancedMXAgent method only and limited to the JVM diagnostic flags) In addition, it permits to collect process and thread data as well as applicative events published through the Jeyzer MX interface :
 	- Thread context parameters  (ex : action request parameters)
 	- Thread context id  (ex : request id)